Free Printable Holiday Gift Planner – Put Joy Back Into Gifting!

 - Gift Shopping Plan

-You can use just a couple or use them all, printing out just what you need when you need it.
-The User Guide gives you a starting point and helps you to plan your process using the checklist.
-It's basically me in your head giving you hints about priorities, sticking to a budget, and having fun with the gift-giving process!
+The User Guide gives you a starting point and helps you to plan your process with the checklist.
+It’s includes hints about priorities, sticking to a budget, and having fun with the gift-giving process.
+Basically, all the simple homemade life things we talk about around here!

-While I am a bit biased towards handmade gifts, I like any gift where it's obvious that some thought and caring went into the selection.
-Sometimes "handmade" gifts are store-bought but put together in some kind of container that's geared toward the recipient's likes.
-That's handmade in my book - you can't find that exact gift anywhere in a store, right?
-If someone buys me a book or magazine they know I'd love, that is thoughtful, too.
+Sometimes “handmade” gifts are store-bought items put together in some kind of container that’s geared toward the recipient’s likes.
+That’s handmade in my book – you can’t find that exact gift anywhere in a store, right?
+If someone buys me a book or magazine they know I’d love, that is thoughtful, too.

 Through this planner I’m hoping to encourage us all to remember the reason for the season is to LOVE and not just give for giving’s sake.
 Let’s use the opportunity to show our friends and family love through our gifts, whether they be homemade or not, or even if they are simply the gift of our time.